freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 - Defining custom implementations for native gates.
 - Defining custom new gates.
 - **Hardware Characterization and Benchmarking**: How do you even know what a gate is?
 How do you find a qubit's exact frequency?
 You can't do this with a CNOT.
 You do it by performing a spectroscopy experiment: sweeping a low-power pulse across a range of frequencies and seeing where the qubit "wakes up."
 This is a fundamental pulse-level task.
 Similarly, benchmarking gate fidelity (e.g., with Randomized Benchmarking) often requires fine-grained control over the exact pulses being sent.
 - **Gate Calibration**: The "default" X gate on a quantum computer is just a pulse that was calibrated to work well.
 This calibration drifts over time as the hardware's environment changes.
-Researchers constantly run calibration routines—like the Rabi experiment we'll see later—to find the exact pulse amplitude and duration needed to perform a perfect $\pi$-pulse (an X gate).
+Researchers constantly run calibration routines—like the Rabi experiment we'll see later—to find the exact pulse amplitude and duration needed to perform a perfect `\pi`$-pulse (an X gate).

 ### What is a pulse?

 So, what is a pulse in this context?
-As we learned in the control electronics chapter, we control a superconducting qubit by sending microwave signals to it.
+As discussed earlier, we control a superconducting qubit by sending microwave signals to it.
 An arbitrary pulse is defined by a few key parameters:

 1. Duration: How long the pulse lasts, typically in nanoseconds (e.g., 20 ns).
 2. Carrier Frequency: The "base" frequency of the microwave.
 This is set to be resonant with the qubit's transition frequency (e.g., 5.0 GHz).